yoshimoriryu/myvanna/README.md

 ## ⚙️ Features

--   **Multi-Agent Architecture**: Uses LangGraph to create a robust agentic system.
-A top-level **Routing Agent** analyzes user intent and dispatches tasks to specialized agents.
+-   **Multi-Agent Architecture**: Uses LangGraph to create a robust agentic system with intent and domain routing.
--   **Metadata-Driven Domain Routing**: The AI uses a configurable `domain_metadata.json` file with rich descriptions to accurately determine the correct data domain (e.g., `students`, `finance`) for a user's question.
+-   **Metadata-Driven Domain Routing**: Uses a configurable `domain_metadata.json` file with rich descriptions to accurately determine the correct data domain for a user's question.
 -   **Secure, Air-Gapped Execution**: The Vanna/LLM agent **never** has direct access to the database.
 It generates SQL, which is then sent to a separate, secure FastAPI for execution.
--   **Idempotent Data Synchronization**: The `synchronizer.py` tool surgically syncs local training files with the Qdrant vector store.
--   **Clean & Decoupled**: Follows professional software design principles (`src` layout, externalized configuration).
+-   **Production-Ready Configuration**: Dynamically constructs service URLs from their constituent parts (scheme, host, port), supporting both local HTTP and production HTTPS deployments.
--   **Automated & Isolated Testing**: A `run_tests.sh` script that spins up a dedicated, isolated test environment in Docker.
+-   **Automated & Isolated Testing**: A `run_tests.sh` script that spins up a dedicated, isolated test environment on separate ports using a `.env.test` file, preventing collisions with the development environment.

 <br>